-The Executive Order by Governor Hogan on March 16th prohibits utilities, such as electric, gas, water, sewer, cable, internet, and phone lines, to be cut off nor incur late fees until October 1st.
+The ban on utility shut off has ended.
 The Public Service Commission issued a press release stating that utilities can not send a cut off notice until October 1st, and it requires that utilities have to provide a 45 day notice to the consumer before a shut off during which the consumer can enter into a payment plan with the utility or apply for energy assistance.
 If either of those actions are taken, the utility can not shut off the service.
 For more details, click here.

-The Maryland Office of People's Counsel has a woksheet on maintaining utility service during the COVID 19 health crisis.
+The Maryland Office of People's Counsel has a toolkit with resources for help on paying a utility bill during the COVID 19 health crisis.

-Baltimore City's Community Action Partnership (CAP) Centers were closed to the public beginning Monday, March 16th.
+Baltimore City's Community Action Partnership (CAP) Centers were closed to the public.
 CAP Center staff will continue to field customer phone calls and process applications for energy assistance and the City's BH20 water discount program.
 Community members may apply for energy assistance online or call 410-396-6406.

 Internet Essentials Free to New Customers: New customers will receive 60 days of complimentary Internet Essentials service, which is normally available to all qualified low-income households for $9.95/month.

 Altice is offering its Altice Advantage 30 Mbps broadband service free for 60 days to any new residential customer currently without internet access.